Overview

 - $40.2 million for planning, design, and easement acquisitions for 10 projects, including the Little Miami WWTP High-Rate Treatment Facility in Columbia-Tusculum/East End, and eight allowances including Hamilton County utility oversight, HSTS eliminations, and MSD labor.

-Proposed 2026 Sewer Rate Increase
+2026 Approved Revision to Sewer Rate

 MSD offers a sewer rate discount to low-income seniors who own their own homes.
 Learn more